 Phone: +44 (0) 20 7404 7000 |

-Here’s a quick step-by-step guide to how mediation works:
+Here is a quick step-by-step guide to how mediation works:

 In-person meetings remain the preferred option since they enable claimants and defendants to meet face to face, sometimes for the first time ever, which often plays a key role in paving the way for innovative solutions.